Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: The Benchmark

-Specifically, we are given all the possible pairs of images from the dataset $\{I_i, I_j\}_{\substack{i,j=1 \\ j \neq i}}^N$, and the positive class $P_i$ of the image $I_i$.
-We call $I_i$ and $I_j$ the \textit{positive} and the \textit{negative} images, respectively.
-We create the mosaics $I_{ij}^\text{coll} = \text{vstack}(I_i, I_j)$, which are obtained by stacking the positive image on top of the negative ones on the $y$ axis.
-We then perform inference with the target counting model using the positive label $P_i$ -- associated with the top image in the collage -- in the following way: $c_{ij}^\text{pos}, c_{ij}^\text{neg} = \mathcal{M}(I_{ij}^\text{coll}, P_i)$.
-Specifically, the returned $c_{ij}^\text{pos}$ is the count relative to the top part of the collage, while $c_{ij}^\text{neg}$ is the count relative to the below image of the collage.
+where $c_{ij}^\text{pos}$ and $c_{ij}^\text{neg}$ are the positive and negative class counts relative to the top and the bottom parts of the mosaic, respectively.
 This can be easily obtained from most density-based models, as it is sufficient to cut the output density map in half along the y-axis and integrate them separately to obtain the respective positive and negative counts.
-Notice that, in this test, the positive count $c_{ij}^\text{pos}$ depends on $j$ as well (the different negatives), as the model may be distracted to count the positive instances depending on which negative image is present in the bottom part of the mosaic.
-Similarly to the negative test, we would require $c_{ij}^\text{pos}$ to converge to the ground truth count, while $c_{ij}^\text{neg}$ to converge identically to zero, as the model (i) should not be fooled by the negative examples while attending the positive instances and (ii) should not count any of the negative instances in the collage.
-We summarize this inference procedure in the right part of Figure~\ref{fig:inference}.
+It is worth noting that negative images influence not only the negative class count $c_{ij}^\text{neg}$, but also the positive class count $c_{ij}^\text{pos}$.
+Indeed, the goal of this test is to evaluate the robustness of the model to count the positive class described by the prompt in the presence of distractors, \ie, objects from different categories within the same image.
+Similarly to the negative-label test, we ideally want $c_{ij}^\text{pos}$ to converge to the ground truth count, while $c_{ij}^\text{neg}$ should ideally approach zero.
+This means the model (i) should not be distracted by negative examples when attending to positive instances, and (ii) should refrain from counting any negative instances in the mosaic.
+We summarize this inference procedure in the right part of~\cref{fig:inference}.